-3. What timeline can I pass to concerned residents for future decision points and any further consultation if applicable?
+3. What timeline for future decision points and any further consultation if applicable?

 Council has yet to make any decisions regarding a timeline for next steps.
 However, we expect Council will consider further analysis of the Panel's recommendations between September and December 2024.
 To clarify, this does not mean that decisions on the recommendations will be made at this time.